Akhtubinsk: Military

-A state flight testing center known as Valery Chkalov 929 GLITs VVS is located in Akhtubinsk.
+A state flight testing center known as Valery Chkalov 929 GLITs MO RF is located in Akhtubinsk.
 The Groshevo (Vladimirovka) military testing range is located to the north of Akhtubinsk.

 In 2012 construction of a site for flight test operations began, including new runway specifically designed to accommodate flight testing of the Sukhoi Su-57 stealth fighter currently under development.